 As a freelancer, you will make as much money as you work.
 Ideally, you should have a steady stream of jobs.
 As such, prioritize platforms that have plenty of clients and always have open jobs in your particular skill set.
 This is easy to tell; just log into the platform at different times of the day and gauge the number of jobs recommended for your skills.
 Besides, there is something to be said for platforms with many clients considering the intense level of competition in the industry.

 Freelancers often categorize platforms as ‘bid’ or ‘take’ accounts.
 Bid accounts are those that require you to bid for projects from clients.
-The client posts an order and it becomes open for qualified writers to send their proposals.
+The client posts order and it becomes open for qualified writers to send their proposals.
 Take accounts, on the other hand, give writers the liberty to assign open orders to themselves.
-For instance, Upwork is a bid account while Coding Ninjas can be considered a take account, although orders are assigned by the admin.
+For instance, Upwork is a bidding account while Coding Ninjas can be considered a take account, although orders are assigned by the admin.

 Take accounts are easy to work with, as long as there is enough work to go around.
 There is nothing wrong with bid accounts, but bidding takes time and effort.
 Bid accounts are not ideal for novice freelancers, as most clients consider the applicants’ experience when awarding projects.